harsh-ps-2003/CS787/REPORT.md

 - Prefer nucleus/top-k sampling to reduce decode time; cache logits for repeated prompts.
 - Property heads trained with small MLPs; consider distillation from heavier models offline.
 - Active learning with small DFT budgets per cycle; prioritize diversity and uncertainty.

+### Data, Security, and Compliance
+- No secrets in repo; use environment variables for API keys and compute backends.
+- Validate and sanitize prompts and structure strings (SLICES) before training/eval.

+### Performance and Observability
+- Profile bottlenecks with PyTorch profiler and simple timers.
+- Export basic metrics (loss curves, FID, CLIPScore, property MSE) and keep GPU/memory logs for runs.